 When you have bad credit, your loan options can become limited.
 In fact, you may feel like you don’t have any options at all.
 So what do you do if you need some extra cash, but don’t have enough savings or any room left on your credit cards?

 One option you might be looking for is a bad credit loan with guaranteed approval.
 However, according to the FTC: “Legitimate lenders never “guarantee” or say that you are likely to get a loan or a credit card before you apply, especially if you have bad credit, no credit, or a bankruptcy.”

-While we can not guarantee approval, we can refer you to some lenders that are more likely to lend to people with bad credit.
+While we can not guarantee approval, we can refer you to some lenders that are more likely to lend to people with bad credit history.
 Keep reading to find out more about bad credit personal loans and what other financing choices may be available to you.

 If you’re looking for personal installment loans, there are a few go-to options to consider.
 Check out these online lenders offering fast approvals, oftentimes with minimal qualifications required and no credit checks.

 MoneyMutual doesn’t guarantee a loan, but all types of credit are welcome and it’s free to find a lender.
 If you’ve had a bankruptcy or other serious credit issues, it’s still possible to be approved.

 They offer short-term loans of up to $2,500 in as little as one business day after your application’s been accepted.

 They’ve served over two million customers to date.
 There’s no cost to fill out the online application, and it takes just minutes.